 Professional services like Google have infrastructure that spans the globe, offering better reliability.

-When using a professional email service, you tend to get pretty good accessibility at all times.
+When using a professional email service, you tend to get good accessibility at all times.
 Many of them have global infrastructure that swaps alternate email routes if there are failures.
 When hosting your email, you seldom get that benefit.

 You can somewhat mitigate this risk by choosing your hosting partner wisely.
 Pay special attention to the service level agreement for support or uptime.
 Better hosting partners will spell this out in black and white in their terms of service.